Skip to main content

 Faculty Profile

 Callie Walsh-Bailey, PhD, MPH is an assistant professor of Medical Social Sciences at Northwestern Feinberg School of Medicine and core faculty in the Center for Dissemination & Implementation Science.
 She received her undergraduate education in biology and Spanish from Willamette University and Master of Public Health in international health from Oregon State University.
 She worked as a research specialist at the Kaiser Permanente Washington Health Research Institute for several years prior to pursuing her PhD in Public Health Sciences with a specialization in dissemination and implementation science from Washington University in St. Louis.
-Her research intersects health equity, implementation science, and chronic disease prevention and control.
-As a methodologist, she is interested in integrating a greater focus on health equity into implementation research tools and methods to improve the delivery of chronic disease control interventions and approaches to address health-related social needs.
-Her K12 award focuses on testing and refining the Designing Implementation strategies Centered in Equity (DICE) method.
-Long term, she aims to develop generalizable methods and resources to improve the field of implementation science’s impact on population health equity.
+As a methodologist, her research bridges implementation science with chronic disease prevention and control.
+She specializes in developing and applying implementation research tools and methods to enhance the delivery of chronic disease interventions and strategies that address health-related social needs, ultimately aiming to improve health outcomes for all.

 Burcu Aydemir, PhD